digi-regeringen-ax/directus-extension-simple-autosync/README.md

 AUTOSYNC_INCLUDE_TRANSLATIONS=true
 ```

+Now your translations data will be synced as well, stored in a separate file `translations.json`.

 Note that while the sync handles updates based on the translation's ID, it will only apply changes made in translation value, not key.
 So effectively, once a translation is created, its ID is tied to its original key.

 ### Custom filtering